Benjamin Rauch

 Artistic Director

-Benjamin Rauch leads a multi-faceted career as a countertenor, composer, conductor, and educator.
-He spent a year singing soprano with Chanticleer, America’s premier a cappella vocal ensemble, performing on major concert stages across the United States, Europe, and Japan, including New York’s Metropolitan Museum of Art, the Walt Disney Concert Hall in Los Angeles, the Concertgebouw in Amsterdam, and Vienna’s Musikverein.
-With the GRAMMY® awarding winning ensemble, Mr. Rauch performed live on NBC’s popular morning television program “Today.”
-Solo engagements include Bernstein’s Chichester Psalms, Orff’s Carmina Burana, Pergolesi’s Stabat Mater, Hamor in Handel’s Jephtha, The Spirit in Purcell’s Dido’s and Aeneas, The Premiere of La Lombardesca with music of the Polish Baroque, and The Connecticut Premiere of David Briggs’ Requiem.
-He has performed as a soloist with numerous ensembles including Chanticleer, Crescendo, The Greater New Haven Community Chorus, The New Haven Chorale, CitySingers of Hartford, Chorus Angelicus, and Gaudeamus.
+Benjamin Rauch is a versatile countertenor and educator, known for his performances and teaching alike.
+He spent a year singing soprano with the GRAMMY® awarding winning ensemble Chanticleer, performing on major concert stages across the United States, Europe, and Japan, including New York’s Metropolitan Museum of Art, the Walt Disney Concert Hall in Los Angeles, the Concertgebouw in Amsterdam, and Vienna’s Musikverein.
+With Chanticleer, Benjamin performed live on NBC’s popular morning television program “Today”.
+Solo engagements include Bernstein’s Chichester Psalms, Orff’s Carmina Burana, Kodály’s Missa Brevis, Pergolesi’s Stabat Mater, Mozart’s Requiem, Vivaldi’s Gloria, Hamor in Handel’s Jephtha, Piacere in Cavalieri’s Rappresentatione di Anima et di Corpo, The Spirit in Purcell’s Dido and Aeneas, and The Connecticut Premiere of David Briggs’ Requiem.
+In 2020, he was part of Opera Harmony’s Digital Creations Created in Confinement where he played David in Ken Steen’s Apart/Mental, which was broadcast by OperaVision and won the Bury Court Opera Award.
+He has appeared as a soloist with ensembles including Chanticleer, Terpsichore Ensemble, Crescendo, The Greater New Haven Community Chorus, The New Haven Chorale, New Britain Symphony Orchestra, Beth El Symphony Orchestra, CitySingers of Hartford, Hartford Opera Theater, Chorus Angelicus, Gaudeamus, and Mnemosyne Choir and Orchestra.
+Last year, he joined the Handel and Haydn Society for Handel’s Messiah with the New York Philharmonic at Lincoln Center.